matheusfrancisco/matheusfrancisco.github.io/posts/studying-january.md

 About distribute system it is the same thing I started a course from MIT https://pdos.csail.mit.edu/6.824/schedule.html also it will be something I may create some post.

-and I start learning more about LLM and AI but I felt I needed more about math to understand better so I'm finish a calculus and linear algebra course this one I don´t know how ca I post but may add some things.
+and I start learning more about LLM and AI but I felt I needed more about math to understand better so I'm finishing a calculus and linear algebra course this one I don´t know how ca I post but may add some things.

 att Chico